 The development of certified productivity practitioners is a high-priority need for NPOs.
-Based on that need and to provide clear linkages for the development path of productivity practitioners, the APO devised the training courses on the Development of Productivity Practitioners: Basic and Advanced (DPP: Basic and Advanced).
-They are designed to develop future experts and specialists in the field of productivity improvement.
+Based on that need, the APO designed the training courses on the Development of Productivity Practitioners: Basic and Advanced (DPP: Basic and Advanced) in 1994 and 2001, respectively, aiming to develop future experts and specialists in productivity improvement and provide momentum for the development paths of productivity practitioners.